 Mosab Hassan Yousef

-Mosab Hassan Yousef was born in Ramallah, in the Palestinian West Bank in 1978.
+Mosab Hassan Yousef was born in Bir Zeit, near Ramallah on the West Bank in 1978.
 His father, Sheikh Hassan Yousef, is a founding leader of Hamas, internationally recognized as a terrorist organization and responsible for countless suicide bombings and other deadly attacks against Israel.
 Yousef was an integral part of the movement, for which he was imprisoned several times by the Shin Bet, the Israeli intelligence service.
 He withstood torture in prison only to discover Hamas was torturing its own people in a relentless search for collaborators.
-He began to question who his enemies really were—Israel?
+He began to question who his enemies really were–Israel?
 Hamas?
 America?

-Yousef 's first book Son of Hamas, written with Ron Brackin (SaltRiver), released March 2, 2010.
-In Son of Hamas, Yousef reveals new information about this dangerous terrorist organization and unveils the truth behind his own secret role.
+In his book Son of Hamas: A Gripping Account of Terror, Betrayal, Political Intrigue, and Unthinkable Choices (2010), co-authored with Ron Brackin, Yousef reveals information about this dangerous terrorist organization and unveils the truth behind his own secret role.
 He describes his surreal journey to a new faith that instructed him to love his enemies.
 And he tells the story of the agonizing decisions that led him to walk away from his family, friends and homeland.
-For blog updates from Yousef, visit www.sonofhamas.com.